-CKAF is comprised of two funding categories, Operating Grants and Project Grants.

-The CKAF Operating and Project Grants will support organizations and collectives to continue to work and participate in the arts community in a way that responds to this current moment.
-Operations and projects must demonstrate sustainability, viability, and accountability and will engage local artists, provide access to the arts, and strengthen Kingston's arts sector.
+The annual CKAF program is comprised of two funding categories: Operating Grants and Project Grants.
+Both streams will support grant recipients to continue to work, to participate in the arts community, and to respond to community needs.
+Operations and projects must demonstrate sustainability, viability, and accountability and will engage and provide payment to local artists, provide access to the arts, and strengthen Kingston's arts sector.